 The highest percentage of our time is spent indoors, making healthy air a top priority.
 Studies performed by NASA as well as the Journal of American Society of Horticultural Science have proven several plants can filter out common volatile organic compounds.
 Check out this list of clean air plants that will add accent, flair, greenery and serve the purpose of improving your indoor air.

-For over four decades, Stiles Heating & Cooling has been providing the very best in heating and cooling services to Athens and its surrounding communities.
+For over four decades, Stiles Heating, Cooling, & Plumbing has been providing the very best in heating and cooling services to Athens and its surrounding communities.
 Our work is guaranteed and our professional technicians are NATE-certified.
 We’re ready to meet the needs of Athens’ home and business owners who accept nothing less than the best.
 Get started with a free consultation today.